calincru/Y-Combinator/README.md

 infinite number of Y-Combinators.
 We will only be concerned with two of them, one lazy and one strict.

-**Note**: Scheme is a dynamically and strongly typed programming language.
+**Note**: Scheme is a dynamic and strongly typed programming language.

 ## What is a combinator?
 A combinator is just a lambda expression with no free variables.
 Examples: